How Do I Receive Unemployment Benefits in Ohio?

-Certain exemptions apply in specific cases, and you can consult with a Columbus employment benefits attorney to discuss whether you are eligible for receiving benefits even if you do not meet all of the listed criteria.
+Certain exemptions apply in specific cases, and you can consult with our Columbus employment benefits attorneys to discuss whether you are eligible for receiving benefits even if you do not meet all of the listed criteria.

 What to Do if Unemployment Benefits Get Denied

-While everything about receiving unemployment benefits seems straightforward, it often becomes necessary to seek advice and representation from an unemployment benefits lawyer in Columbus or elsewhere.
+While everything about receiving unemployment benefits seems straightforward, it often becomes necessary to seek advice and representation from unemployment benefits lawyers in Columbus or elsewhere.
 The biggest sticking point is that both the ODJFS and an applicant’s employer can contest the reason given for losing one’s job.